What is a 3D image?

 Uploading 3D images

-In order for Kuula to recognize and correctly render the 3D image in VR mode, you need to make sure of two things:
+In order for Kuula to recognize and correctly render the 3D image in VR mode, the image needs to meet those following conditions:

-- 1. The image has a top-down layout - left eye on top, right eye one on the bottom
+- A top-down layout - left eye on top, right eye one on the bottom

-- 2. The image is perfectly square, i.e. aspect ratio is exactly 1
+- Perfectly square dimensions, i.e. aspect ratio is exactly 1

 The maximum size of the image file you can upload is